-Information Security
+Information and IT Security

-We each have a responsibility to use Gallagher's network, computer systems and applications - including our email system, the internet and Gallagher-issued computers, mobile telephones and devices - ethically and legally.
-Employees should not use Gallagher's network and computer systems for personal use, understanding that if they do, their personal use may be monitored, except when prohibited by local law.
-This includes your use of the internet, all data and communications transmitted by, received by or contained in Gallagher email or voicemail accounts and all electronic information maintained on, downloaded from, uploaded from or printed from Gallagher's systems, including Gallagher information on laptops, tablets and other mobile devices.
+We each have a responsibility to use Gallagher's network, computer systems and applications - including our email system, the internet and Gallagher-issued computers, mobile telephones and devices - ethically, legally, and securely.
+This obligation extends to when we use personal devices to conduct Gallagher business.
+Employees should only use Gallagher approved applications to conduct Company business and use Gallagher's network and computer systems for incidental personal use (such as checking news sites during lunch breaks), understanding that if they do, their personal use may be monitored, except when prohibited by local law.
+This includes but is not limited to your use of the internet, all data and communications transmitted by, received by or contained in Gallagher email, messaging or voicemail accounts and all electronic information maintained on, downloaded from, uploaded from or printed from Gallagher's systems or applications, including Gallagher information on laptops, tablets and other mobile devices.

 Furthermore, make sure that you follow all information security measures and internal controls for your computer systems, portable electronic devices, laptops and other storage devices.
 For example, you should never leave devices unattended where they could be lost or stolen.
 Do not share your password or access codes with anyone else, and do not allow others to use your accounts.
 Do not attempt to disable or circumvent any Gallagher security controls.
 In addition, do not attempt to access any account, system or data for which you are not appropriately authorized.
-For more information please consult your local Electronic Information Policy and the Global IT Policies and Standards Manual.
+Take care when working remotely, following the guidance within our Information Classification and Handling Policy and Policy on Acceptable Use of IT.
+For more information please consult the IT Policies and Standards Manual.